xuzhi2021/ChatGPTUITestRepair/README.md

 #### Repair Validator

-"analysis_repair.py" parses the statement to separate locator part and other parts (e.g. assertion), and format them.
+"repair_validator1.py" parses the statement to separate locator part and other parts (e.g. assertion), and format them.
+In the output file method_repair.xlsx, b1, b2, b3, b4 represent the seperated 4 parts of broken statemens while r1, r2, r3, r4 represent those of repaired statements by the LLM.
+If the parts outside locator keep still (b1=r1, b4=r4), it records re1=1, and re4=1.

-''analysis_repair1.py'' first checks whether the matching result is correct.
-If correct, then check whether the parts outside locator keep still.
-Thirdly, check whether ChatGPT repairs the locator according to given element information correctly.
+"repair_validator2.py" first checks whether the matching result is correct.
+If correct, then check whether re1=1, and re4=1.
+Thirdly, check whether ChatGPT repairs the locator according to given element information correctly for r3, (e.g., if r2 uses "id" as locator, we check whether r3 uses the id value of its selected element.)

 If the parts outside locator change (this may happen because ChatGPT has diverse code generation patter), we manually check whether the changes are reasonable and compilable.